What Buyers Want in a House in 2022 (And What It Means For You)

-Okay, you’re probably not surprised that the average American buyer doesn’t want an elevator, dual toilets, or a daycare center in their home (!!).
-But there are probably a few items on the list that do surprise you.
-For instance, pet washing stations are trendy on Instagram and Pinterest and an in-law suite is a must-have for certain buyers.
+You're probably not surprised that the average American buyer doesn't want an elevator, dual toilets, or a daycare center in their home (!!).
+But there may be a few items on the list that do surprise you--for instance, pet washing stations are trendy on Instagram and Pinterest, and an in-law suite is a must-have for certain buyers.

 These most-hated features in homes prove that you should know your local real estate market before investing your time or money into a big home improvement project.
 Talk to a real estate agent or appraiser to get the most accurate information about what features buyers in your area want most.

-Interesting Statistics about What Buyers Look For in 2021
+More Interesting Statistics about What Buyers Look For in 2022

 - 67% of buyers want a single-family home